Rosenstrasse (film): Production

 Rosenstraße was Margarethe von Trotta's first film since 1995.
 Due to funding problems, she had to choose between retreating to academia (as some of her colleagues did) or doing more TV production work.

 Accolades

 The film won a David at the David di Donatello Awards.
 Franz Rath won for Best Cinematography at the Bavarian Film Awards and the UNICEF Award at the Venice Film Festival.

+Katja Riemann won Best Actress Award at the Venice International Film Festival.

 Reception

 Rosenstraße received notable criticism from film critics and historians alike.
 In particular, the film's explicit claim to give an accurate account of the Rosenstraße protest has caused historians to point out not only a number of minor flaws in the logic of the film, but also some major points where Rosenstraße did not stick to the facts.
 Among others, historian Beate Meyer compared fact and fiction in a detailed treatment, and came to the conclusion that Rosenstraße was a projection of contemporary hopes and myths on history, resulting in a utopia.
 The audience would inevitably come to wonder how the holocaust could occur "if only seven days of steadfastness would have sufficed to prevent it from happening."